-Set out two bowls.
-Crack the egg gently on a flat surface or on the rim of a bowl, as close to the middle of the egg as possible.
-If you crack it on the rim of a bowl it might be easier to get the egg to crack right in the middle, but you are more likely to get pieces of egg shell in the egg whites.
+Gently crack the egg on a flat surface or on the rim of a bowl, as close to the middle of the egg as possible.
+If you crack it on the rim of a bowl it might be easier to get the egg to crack right in the middle, but you may be more likely to get pieces of eggshell in the egg whites.

 Working over a small bowl, use your thumbs to gently pry the egg halves apart.
 Let the yolk settle in the lower half of the egg shell while the egg whites run off the sides of the egg into the bowl.

 If you are planning to whip the egg whites for a recipe, you might want to separate the eggs one by one into a smaller bowl, and then transfer the separated egg into larger bowls.
 This way if you break a yolk it will not break into all the egg whites you've separated.
 The fat in the egg yolk (or any oil) will interfere with the egg white's ability to whip up properly.
 For this reason also you should also wash your hands carefully, to remove any natural body oils, before working with egg whites.

 If you get a piece of egg shell in the separated eggs, scoop it out with a larger piece of shell.